Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/TGamma.md

 ## See also

-- `LGamma` — natural logarithm of the absolute value of the Gamma function.
+- `LGamma` ï¿½ natural logarithm of the absolute value of the Gamma function.
-- `Erf`, `ErfC` — error functions used in probability and special function computations.
+- `Erf`, `ErfC` ï¿½ error functions used in probability and special function computations.

 ---